chocolatey/choco-wiki/How-To-Host-Feed.md

 Most hosting options have great information on how to set up the package repository.
 Please see the documentation with each vendor to learn what options are available and how to set up.

 ### System Requirements

+For commercial options, we've compiled a list of recommended needs for your server repositories.
+For Chocolatey clients, please see [[client requirements|How-To-Setup-Offline-Installation]].
+What you will see below are not the minimum values, you can typically get that at each of the links.
+These are what we typically recommend for use with Chocolatey.
+All of these options support High Availability (HA) options as well, so if you need something like that for a geographically diverse enterprise, there are options to meet those needs.
+Keep in mind pricing of each of these goes up based on your needs.

 #### Artifactory Pro

 * Windows or Linux Server
 * CPU - 8-16 cores
 * RAM - 16GB+ RAM (12GB of RAM reserved specifically for JVM heap)
 * Storage (HDD) - At least 2-5TB of free space for a local file store of artifacts (you need 3 times the size of artifacts you will store).
+* Chocolatey Repository Type: NuGet

-See https://www.jfrog.com/confluence/display/RTF/System+Requirements for more details
+See https://www.jfrog.com/confluence/display/RTF/System+Requirements for more details.

+**PRICING**: Starts at $2,950/year (for Artifactory Pro).
+No free option for Chocolatey/NuGet type packages - https://jfrog.com/pricing/.

 #### Artifactory Enterprise with High Availability

+* Artifactory Cluster Server (Each): Windows or Linux Server with 8-16 cores (CPU), 16GB+ RAM (12GB of RAM reserved specifically for JVM heap), and probably at least 100GB of free space (as the artifacts are stored over on the NFS).
+This is similar to Artifactory Pro section above.
-* Network: High Speed LAN (all Artifactory Servers must be on same LAN for syncing purposes)
+* Network: High Speed LAN (all Artifactory Servers must be on same LAN for syncing purposes).
-* Storage: NFS, AWS S3, Google Cloud Storage, or Local File System - Recommend NFS with 3 times the total size of what you will store (and a backup SAN) - 2-5TB+ space.
+* Shared Storage: NFS, AWS S3, Google Cloud Storage, or Local File System - Recommend NFS with 3 times the total size of what you will store (and a backup SAN) - 2-5TB+ space.
 * Database: You must use an external database (one between all nodes), and it must be VERY powerful.
 Pretty much the highest specs you can configure on a Windows machine if you use SQL Server.
 It must support the max number of connections possible from all Artifactory cluster nodes in your system.
 16+ cores (CPU), 64GB+ RAM, 5TB+, etc
 * Load Balancer: Assume powerful - this will be software-based (such as nginx or HAProxy) or an appliance (such as F5 or Citrix).
-* Artifactory Cluster Server (Each): Windows or Linux Server with 8-16 cores (CPU), 16GB+ RAM (12GB of RAM reserved specifically for JVM heap), and probably at least 100GB of free space (as the artifacts are stored over on the NFS).
-This is similar to Artifactory Pro section above.
+* May or may not support cross-datacenter replication.

 See https://www.jfrog.com/confluence/display/RTF/Artifactory+High+Availability for more details.

+**PRICING**: Starts at $29,500/year (for Artifactory Enterprise) - https://jfrog.com/pricing/.

 #### Sonatype Nexus Repository Manager 2